thecountchuckula/MotherofPearl/README.md

     get the texture to work.)

----------Done---------

-IV.
-Add ability to repair using pearls in an anvil.
-Repair using same item (to retain enchantments) works, but I would like
-    to add a less expensive recipe

 Later TODO:

 V. Make block that extends clay.
 Make it drop 3 clay (the item) and one oyster.